earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-01-01-week-07-multispectral-remote-sensing-landsat.md

 ### IMPORTANT: For All Plots

-* Add a title to your plot that describes what the plot shows
+* Add a title to your plot that describes what the plot shows.
 * Add a brief, 1-3 sentence caption below each plot that describes what it shows HINT: you can use the `knitr` argument `fig.cap = "Caption here"` to automatically add captions.
 * Be sure to mention the data source and the date that the data were collected.